peteroupc/peteroupc.github.io/randomfunc.md

 A random integer that follows a _negative binomial distribution_ expresses the number of failures that have happened after seeing a given number of successes (expressed as `successes` below), where the probability of a success in each case is `p` (where `p <= 0` means never, `p >= 1` means always, and `p = 0.5` means an equal chance of success or failure).

     METHOD NegativeBinomial(successes, p)
-        // Must be 0 or greater
+        // Needs to be 0 or greater
         if successes < 0: return error
         // No failures if no successes or if always succeeds if successes == 0 or p >= 1.0: return 0